tylergneill/skrutable/manual.md

 ## using as local web app

 For doing more data-heavy processing that is still user-friendly, you may wish to run the front end locally on your own machine.
 If so, you'll also need to download the [separate front-end repo](https://github.com/tylergneill/skrutable_front_end).
 This package relies on importing `skrutable` as a library (see hint on `sys.path` above).
-With both of these in place (and don't forget to also `pip install flask`), go to the folder with the front-end flask app and run the commands in launch.sh.
-You can then access `skrutable` in your browser at [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
+With both of these in place (and don't forget to also `pip install flask`), go to the folder with the front-end Flask app and run the commands in `launch.sh`.
+You can then access `skrutable` in your browser at `http://127.0.0.1:5000`.

-See [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/) for more instructions on flask, or [ask me](#feedback).
+See [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/) for more instructions on Flask, or [ask me](#feedback).

 ## using as command-line script